hetznercloud/cli/docs/reference/manual/hcloud_server_set-rdns.md

   -h, --help              help for set-rdns
   -r, --hostname string   Hostname to set as a reverse DNS PTR entry -i, --ip ip             IP address for which the reverse DNS entry should be set
-      --reset             Reset the reverse DNS entry to the default value
+      --reset             Reset the reverse DNS entry to the default value (true, false)
 ```

 ### Options inherited from parent commands